Caffeine Withdrawal Symptoms: Top Fifteen

 Caffeine withdrawal can take away all hope for living.
 Temporary blues are one thing, but if you already struggle with depression this could be a big issue.

-- Muscle Pain/Stiffness
+- Muscle Pain, Stiffness, Cramping

 - Lack of Concentration